 Each commodity that is selected will always display the period for which the order is being made, the current stock on hand and a suggested quantity to order.
-The suggested quantity to order is derived from calculations that happen on the server side.
+The suggested quantity to order is derived from calculations that take into account the Average Monthly Consumption, the Safety Stock and Buffer Stock required and the Stock on Hand.

 Once you have entered the amounts that you are ordering for and tapped the ‘Submit’ button, you will be taken to a screen where you should confirm the amounts ordered.
 If you see an error, tap the ‘Go back’ button to go back one step and edit the amounts but if you are satisfied with the amounts, tap the ‘Confirm’ button.